nicholasjayantylearns/shut-the-dux-up/README.md

 - Avoid wasted engineering cycles assessing feasibility or grooming early-stage UX concepts
 - Provide PMs with rapid usability-tested outputs that reduce uncertainty and accelerate roadmap clarity

+## 🧪 Example Project

+Want to see Declarative UX in action?

+Check out [CHunkee](https://github.com/nicholasjayantylearns/chunkee) — a sample project that applies Declarative UX principles to chunking structured qualitative data and generating graph-ready design models.
+It's a live demonstration of using LLMs + BDD to go from research protocols to testable, code-ready UX components.

 ## 🔧 Example Workflow
 1. Write a UX research protocol or usability scenario
 2. Use LLM (e.g., via CLI or API) to convert the scenario into Gherkin syntax